hexSB/jellio-plus-plus-plus/README.md

 ### Installation:

+NOTICE: It is recommended to have both your Jellyfin and Jellyseer instances accessilbe over HTTPS by using a Cloudflare tunnel.
+This is the only way I have tested it so far.

 1. Go Open Jellyfin Dashboard > Plugins > Manage Repositories
 2. Click "New Repository" and add "Jellio" for the name, and "https://raw.githubusercontent.com/InfiniteAvenger/jellio-plus/metadata/jellyfin-repo-manifest.json" for the repository url
 3. Go back to Plugins, and under "All" find and install Jellio